sigdelakshey/Identity-Server/README.md

 ## Overview

-In this project, we enhanced the reliability, performance, and fault tolerance of our existing RMI-based identity server that manages login names, associated real usernames and UUIDs.
+In this project, we implement a reliabile and fault tolerant RMI-based identity server that manages login names, associated real usernames and UUIDs.
 It allows clients to search for user information and ensures data persistence in case of a system crash or reboot.
 Like previous iteration, this server also support the following operations: creation, lookup, reverse-lookup, modification, delete and get.